 We also decoded 8-bit base anchor bitstreams and those bitstreams of 8-bit base test with 10-bit 3D LUT on the desktop to compare the decoding time.
 The decoding time is 94.6% for AI-2x, and 105.6% for RA-2x compared with anchor, respectively.

 Readers are referred to the accompanying spreadsheets for further details.
-The encoding time and decoding time are not reliable because the cores in grid for simulations are not homogeneous.
+The encoding time is not reliable because the cores in grid for simulations are not homogeneous.
+The decoding time was collected from the same workstation.

-“SHM3.0.1_scbd_bugfix(IDCC)_vs_8bit_Tetra3DLUT.xls” is the data sheet for the results of using 8 bit 3D LUT for base layer 8 bit coding test compared with SCE4 anchors.
+“SHM3.0.1_scbd_bugfix(IDCC)_vs_8bit_Tetra3DLUT_dectime_update.xls” is the data sheet for the results of using 8 bit 3D LUT for base layer 8 bit coding test compared with SCE4 anchors.